HarbourMasters/Shipwright/docs/CONTRIBUTING.md

             EnFr_CheckOcarinaInputFrogSong(this->ocarinaNote);
             this->actionFunc = EnFr_ContinueFrogSong;
         }
-        // Enhancement end
 ```

+Feel free to add any description you want to the opening `// #region` comment, but none should be necessary with properly named variables and CVars.

-In the case of alternative/replacement functions and variables, a simple comment mentioning the change it belongs to (Enhancement, Cheat, Debug, Randomizer Mechanic, etc) will suffice, as almost all the time, those replacements will be notated where they're used in the code following the above principles.
-The names of these replacements should also mirror the names of what they're replacing, with a short addition referring to the type of change.
+In the case of alternative/replacement functions and variables, all that's necessary is making the names of these replacements mirror the names of what they're replacing, with a short addition referring to the type of change.
+The fact that they're used in a modifying way will be clear enough with the above procedure used where they're actually called.